 If an applicant is aiming to carry out a study in a different country than where they are normally based, it is crucial that the local connections are strong and well established and that there is a realistic plan for how the results will be used.

 Who can apply?

-The first step of the application is an online application describing what the grant would be used for, what the applicant is hoping to achieve and who would be involved in the project.
+The first step of the application is an online application specifying the purpose and aim of the project, a project plan and budget and who would be involved in the project.
 We might request additional material after submission if we think something is unclear or missing.

 In the second step, the most promising applicants are selected for short, online interviews by the staff.
 These interview notes will then be presented together with the application materials from step one to the board of PAR Foundation who selects the grantees.